Visiting San Diego? Get 7 Days of Local Tips

 Opening Day tickets can be found on Stubhub.com and VividSeats.com but the official tickets through MLB.com can be had through Ticketmaster.com.

-The first home series is a 4 game tilt with the Braves and beyond the first game, tickets are available to the other three games of this exciting series as well.
+The first home series is a three game tilt with the Tigers and as of the writing of this article in early March, tickets are available to all three games of this exciting series as well.

 If I had to choose just one game, the pageantry and excitement of Opening Day would be my choice, but the Sunday afternoon game would be my second choice.